-Meet with your guidance counselor to make sure you are on track to graduate and meet all necessary requirements for graduation, academic rigor and college admissions.

-- Continue to explore career options, how much education you'll need and the earning potential. - Continue to research colleges and what you should look for to make sure you find a good fit.
-As you look at potential schools, visit their websites and find their net price calculators.
-These tools can help determine the true cost of attending that specific college. - Go to a PROBE College Fair.
-If your school has a financial aid night, be sure to attend. - Take the PSAT/NMSQT to qualify for scholarships and programs associated with the National Merit Scholarship Program. - Register for and take exams like the SAT, SAT SubjectTest, and the ACT for college admission.
-Check for free test prep classes in your area. - Start drafting essays to use for scholarships and college admissions applications. - Search for scholarships you may be eligible for to help pay for college on GAfutures, as well as through your guidance counselor, community, family and friends. - Schedule campus visits or contact colleges you are interested in attending to request information about financial aid, admission requirements, applications and deadlines.
+- Meet with your school counselor to make sure you are on track to graduate and meet all necessary requirements for graduation, academic rigor and college admissions. - Continue to explore career options, how much education you'll need and the earning potential. - Continue to research colleges and what you should look for to make sure you find a good fit. - Go to a PROBE College Fair.
+If your school has a financial aid night, be sure to attend. - Take the PSAT/NMSQT to qualify for scholarships and programs associated with the National Merit Scholarship Program. - Register for and take exams like the SAT, SAT Subject Test and the ACT for college admission.
+Check for free test prep classes in your area. - Start drafting essays to use for scholarships and college admissions applications. - Search for scholarships you may be eligible for to help pay for college on GAfutures, as well as through your school counselor, community, family and friends. - Schedule campus visits or contact colleges you are interested in attending to request information about financial aid, admission requirements, applications and deadlines.

-Parents, you have things to do, too!
+Parents, you have things to do, too! -